AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 Prepare SD Card
 ---------------
-The ZCU208 requires custom software to control DTRX2 card via RFSoC Explorer.
+Follow these steps to load a custom SD card boot image for the ZCU208, allowing it to control the Otava DTRX2 card via RFSoC Explorer.

 1. Remove the SD card from the ZCU208, insert into your PC, and format as FAT using a tool like `SD Memory Card Formatter <https://www.sdcard.org/downloads/formatter_4/>`_